FORMS, IDs, & RELEASES

 Sets that are too explicit.
 Please don't submit anything that is overly pornographic in nature.
 No penetration, no spread shots.

 Gore.
-Red Blood is also not allowed in any sets by our credit card processor.
+Realistic blood is also not allowed in any sets by our credit card processor.

 Disney Princesses.
 We do not accept any set submissions featuring Disney princess characters